carmelgafa/carmelgafa.com/content/post/ml_linearreg_minibatchgd.md

 In this post we will discuss mini-batch gradient descent, where we use a number $k$ of the training set examples in each iteration, which is a variation of the thoughts of stochastic gradient descent.
 We will discuss the general idea of mini-batch gradient descent and how to implement it in Python.

-Therefore we can consider our training dataset as a collection of $b/m$ batches;
+Therefore we can consider our training dataset as a collection of $m/k$ mini batches;

 $$\textbf{X} = \begin{pmatrix}
 x_0^{(1)} &\dots & x_0^{(k)} & x_0^{(k+1)} & \dots & x_0^{(2k)} & \dots \dots & x_0^{(m)}\\\\